 Students who are funded by HSOC, and receive tuition remission, are expected to serve as Teaching or Research Assistants to faculty (GTAs or GRAs).
 They work for 13 hours a week in this capacity, and receive three credit hours which do not count towards their degree.

-P ASSISTANTSHIP for either GTA or GKA
+ASSISTANTSHILL IOI CHUICI GTA OLGRA

 HTS 8997 Teaching Assistantship 0

 HTS 8998 Research Assistantship 0

 ASSISTANTSHIP for either GTA or GRA

 HSOC Core Electives